The 6 Paths to Creating Guided Meditations

 - Amateur Quality: Listeners hear room echo and mic hiss.
 This generally thin sound lowers the perceived value of your brand.

-- Background Noise: You are entirely at the mercy of your environment.
+- Background Noise: You are entirely at the mercy of your environment (leaf blowers, barking dogs, trash trucks, construction).

 - The One Take Pressure: If you stumble or clear your throat at minute nine, you either have to live with it or start the entire 10-minute recording over.

-- No Soundscapes: It's incredibly difficult to cleanly add professional background music or nature sounds.
+- No Soundscapes: It's incredibly difficult to cleanly add professional background music, binaural beats, or nature sounds.

 - Inconsistent Experience: A track recorded in your bedroom will sound completely different than a track recorded in your car, making a cohesive library impossible.

-This is the traditional DIY upgrade.
+This is the traditional DIY path.
 You buy a good USB microphone, record into a program like Audacity or GarageBand, and edit the audio yourself.

 With a decent microphone, you can achieve excellent, professional-sounding audio.
 However, this is the biggest trap I see teachers fall into.